awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 ------

-## Adding terminate actions to Amazon CloudWatch alarms<a name="AddingTerminateActions"></a>
+## Add terminate actions to Amazon CloudWatch alarms<a name="AddingTerminateActions"></a>

 You can create an alarm that terminates an EC2 instance automatically when a certain threshold has been met \(as long as termination protection is not enabled for the instance\)\.
 For example, you might want to terminate an instance when it has completed its work, and you don’t need the instance again\.
 If you might want to use the instance later, you should stop the instance instead of terminating it\.
-For information on enabling and disabling termination protection for an instance, see [Enabling termination protection](terminating-instances.md#Using_ChangingDisableAPITermination)\.
+For information on enabling and disabling termination protection for an instance, see [Enable termination protection](terminating-instances.md#Using_ChangingDisableAPITermination)\.

 ------
 #### [ New console ]